Why you should choose electric heating over gas

 4. Ecology: consumers more aware of the need for clean and efficient heating systems that are sustainable.

 Electric heating is incredibly versatile as it can be used for both air and water products.
-Moreover, with a whopping 64.7% of the energy used in EU households going towards heating, it is more important than ever to ensure heating solutions are energy efficient.
+Moreover, with a whopping 64.7% of the energy used in EU households going towards heating, it is more important than ever to ensure your system is energy efficient.

-The latest developments in electric heating include effective and fast components, new innovative thermal elements and amazing, state-of-the-art programming.
+The latest developments in electric heaters include effective and fast components, new innovative thermal elements and amazing, state-of-the-art programming.

 Electric heating systems are easier and cheaper to install compared to gas central heating that requires pipes, vents and ducts.
 They don’t require flue or pipework so there are no restrictions on building layout or design.
 Nor are there any planning issues.
 A simple connection to the electric circuit is all that is required, so for new build properties, this means it can go in at the second fix wiring stage.